 The academy works with students and their parents/carers when we have a concern over attendance.
 Persistent absence is when:

 - a student has below 91% attendance

 - a student has 3 days absence or 6 sessions (half days) in a 30 day period

-Where we have concerns about your child’s attendance, you will be asked to attend a meeting with the Attendance Manager, LPSO or the Principal.
+Where we have concerns about your child’s attendance, you will be asked to attend a meeting with the Attendance Manager, LPSO or the Head of Academy.

 Penalty Notice Warnings are issued to parents/carers after 5 sessions of unauthorised absence